hertie-data-science-lab/ds01-infra/docs-user/core-concepts/containers-and-images.md

 ## Common Questions

 **"Can I modify an image directly?"**
-> No. Edit the Dockerfile, then rebuild.
+> No. Use `image-update` to add packages, or edit the Dockerfile then rebuild.

 **"Do changes in container affect the image?"**
 > No. Container changes are isolated and temporary.